 The multimedia spaces (NLG.4 and NLG.9) are situated in the Open Learning Centre for Languages and Academic English (OLCLAE) on the lower-ground floor of Samuel Alexander Building.

-These versatile language learning spaces are equipped with:
+These versatile language learning spaces are for languages students' priority use, and are equipped with:

 - PCs (with headsets with microphones) for DVD and CD playback, videoconferencing, voice recording, use of multilingual software, etc;

 - flexible work spaces for individual or pair/group work;

 - access to specialised keyboards for inputting in different scripts;

 - access to external drives for DVD playback;

 - LCD screens for group viewing of DVDs;

 - multi-region DVD/BluRay player for single or group viewing.